 Luckily, Ian had closed all the hatches so the boat was fairly dry.
 Neither of the heads hatches had been closed so the shower rooms were full of water – but they are designed for that.
 No problem!

 We were beginning to realise just how lucky we were that Linea had stayed where we left her!!

 We may take our time with anchoring and making sure we the anchor is well set but it is definitely worth it.

 We played calming games of Bonus Whist and Rummy.

 In the morning, Ian went to survey the sea bed.
 We had dragged 2m through the sand but our anchor had reset perfectly.

 A German boat motored past us in the morning asking us if we had recorded the wind speed the previous evening.
-Sadly, no, we said.
-They replied that another boat had recorded 55kn of wind during the storm!!!!!
+They informed us that another boat had recorded 55 knots of wind during the storm!!!!!
 That is quite possibly the most we have ever encountered.
-Today, I read a Croatian newspaper article about the mess left behind after a vicious storm on Friday 2nd August which demolished tables, chairs, and umbrellas on seaside quays and weather stations had recorded 150km winds in the area!
+Today, I read a Croatian newspaper article about the mess left behind after the vicious storm on Friday 2nd August which demolished tables, chairs, and umbrellas on seaside quays and weather stations had recorded 150km winds in the area!